 Refilling the water reservoir of your Vicks Mini Filter-Free Cool Mist Humidifier is a quick exercise.
 You only need to unlatch the top lid and take the humidifier either to a tap or simply pour distilled water inside.

-You should avoid using hard water from the tap in your humidifier.
+You should avoid using hard water in your humidifier.
 Hard water has minerals that ultimately find their way to the atmosphere in your house if you put the water in a humidifier.

 However, if you have large rooms, the Vicks Mini Filter-Free Cool Mist Humidifier may not provide adequate humidification.
 You will have to either keep it running for long periods and keep changing its position or getting a more robust alternative.